Lomacar/Ewok/README.md

 ## Declare your components with just HTML, and then use.

 The `id` of the template is the name of the custom element.
-(Custom elements need to use the format 'lowercase-lowercase'.)
+(Custom elements need to be lowercase and have a dash `-`.)

 ```html
 <template id="my-element">